a-bangk/image-sorter/README.md

 ## Writing an image sorter with ChatGPT.

-```
+I used the free version of ChatGPT to write an image-sorter in Python.
+The prompts I used are in the codeblocks.
+The final script is called main.py.

 I have a Camera Roll folder that’s 125 GB.
 Many of the images are duplicates spread across different subfolders.
 I want a script that lists all the duplicate images in a CSV file.
-The start point was the following prompt to chatGPT  ```
+The start point was the following prompt to chatGPT.

+```
 Make a Python image sorter with the following actions: 1.
 Crawl through a given directory and all it's subfolders 2.
 Output all files with the same file name to a csv file.
 Include the full path and file name, date the photo was taken, and file size as columns in the file
 ```